KhanSimon/field_converter/README.md

 - Both temporal models are non-causal and use future as well as past context; they are intended for offline processing.
 - Accuracy may degrade for camera placements, field conventions, or image statistics outside the training distribution.

-## Citation

-Citation metadata will be added when available.

-## Acknowledgments

-This project uses relative player-pose estimates produced with [SAM 3D Body](https://github.com/facebookresearch/sam-3d-body).
-Users should follow the original model's access, licensing, and citation requirements.
-Dataset access and organization follow the FIFA Skeletal Tracking resources described in [`data/README.md`](data/README.md).